mir-group/phoebe/doc/sphinx/source/tutorials/phononTransport.rst

 In this tutorial, we want to compute the lattice thermal conductivity of Silicon.
 We will use Quantum ESPRESSO as the code that provides DFT parameters.
-As described in the @ref Theory section of this manual, we need Quantum ESPRESSO to compute the phonon dynamical matrix and the third derivative of the total energy with respect to ionic displacements.
+As described in the :ref:`Theory` section of this manual, we need Quantum ESPRESSO to compute the phonon dynamical matrix and the third derivative of the total energy with respect to ionic displacements.

 Note that we assume the reader to be familiar with Quantum ESPRESSO.
 Several tutorials can be found on Quantum ESPRESSO's website https://www.quantum-espresso.org/resources/tutorials , which cover more complicated DFT calculations than that described here.